This track shows multiple alignments of 30 vertebrate

 Reference Gene set,

+the placental mammal conservation scoring.
 The phastCons parameters were

 tuned to produce 5% conserved elements in the genome for the vertebrate